"Putting People in the Parks!"

-Visit www.bataviaparksfoundation.org for more information!
-Interested in becoming a Parks Foundation Board Member?
-Submit an application and come to share your experience & skills, by contributing to this organization!
+Visit www.facebook.com/bataviaparksfoundation for more information!
+Interested in becoming a Parks Foundation board member?
+Submit an application and share your experience and skills by contributing to this organization!

 Since its inception in 2005, the Batavia Parks Foundation has raised more than $500,000 in funds and completed a number of capital projects.
 They continue to search for ways to raise funds and to complete projects that will enhance the community.

 The Batavia Parks Foundation funded the return of the Engstrom Family Park Space Net, which is enjoyed by thousands of kids.

 The Batavia Riverwalk and Peg Bond Performing Arts Pavilion were planned and funded by the Batavia Parks Foundation and constructed primarily by volunteers.

 The Foundation funded equipment for the Disc Golf Course at West Main Community Park.

 Volunteers completed the Batavia Riverwalk Boardwalk Project in 2014 with $150,000 from the Batavia Parks Foundation.